solidrock-technology/docs/docs/guide/front-of-house/arrivals.md

 ### Digital Tickets

 All completed and paid tickets in Solidrock are available as a digital ticket downloads - each of which displays a unique QR code.
 This QR code can be scanned via your devices built-in camera(s) or external camera/webcam through the scan tab.
-In addition the QR code can be scanned using a compatible barcode reader.
+In addition, the QR code can be scanned using a compatible barcode reader.

 ### Event Pass or Wristband